phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 - More capable ALU: AND/OR/NAND/NOR/NOT/XOR/SHL/SHR etc
 - much much more......

-I'm want to graduate into "real computer" territory and that makes me insanely excited.
+I want to graduate into "real computer" territory and that makes me insanely excited.

 ### Open Sourcing

 I will be sharing everything on my [{{< icon "github" >}}Github](https://github.com/phybros), but not yet.

-The project is currently an incomprehensible mess of files in about 12 different folders across 2 different computers 😭
+The project is currently an incomprehensible mess of files in about 12 different folders strewn across 2 different computers 😭

 But yes I do plan to open source the entire thing, including the toolchain, full PCB design files, and BOM so you can get your own made and program it easily, should you want to.